simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 #### Why not fully decentralized groups?

-We also [considered](../docs/rfcs/2023-05-02-groups.md) roumor-mongering protocol, where all members are equal and participate in message dissemination.
+We also [considered](../docs/rfcs/2023-05-02-groups.md) rumour-mongering protocol, where all members are equal and participate in message dissemination.
 The problem with this approach is that it adds a lot of traffic for all members, even those who mostly read messages.
 Also, it still requires establishing a fully connected graph, and with large groups it becomes prohibitively expensive and unreliable, given that many members join public groups for a limited time.

 #### Members host the groups